 How UV affects your skin

 Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken and tan.
 A tan is a sign that the skin has been damaged from UV radiation.
 It is not a sign of good health.
-A natural tan offers a very limited sunburn protection (usually the same using SPF3 sunscreen).
+A natural tan offers very limited sunburn protection (usually the same as using SPF3 sunscreen).